Actually the Bible makes it clear that there is only supposed to be one form of government in general, let alone of the church.

 I’m not saying young Christians are stupid.
 But making these decisions requires spiritual maturity that they simply do not have yet.

-Paul says you shouldn’t be an Elder unless your children are already grown up (and turning out well).
+Paulus says that you shouldn’t be an Elder unless your children are already grown up (and turning out well).

 He also says that they shouldn’t be recent converts (because it’s too dangerous for them).